Clinamenic/GFEL/content/library/Ethereum Localism/ethereum-localism-book/ethereum-localism-book-neighbourhoods.md

+---
-# Neighbourhoods: Web3 Technologies and Progressive Alter-globalism
+title: "Neighbourhoods: Web3 Technologies and Progressive Alter-globalism"
+subtitle:
+author: Emaline Friedman
+authorURL:
+tags:
+source:
+language: en
+uuid: a6eca411-2ba0-4421-932e-22c84a1cef29
+license: CC BY-SA 4.0
+---
 _By Emaline Friedman_

 The 1999 protests in Seattle at the World Trade Organization (WTO) was described by Naomi Klein as the 'coming-out party of a resistance movement'.
 Activists organized to decry the damning effects of neoliberalism and the reduction of all social life to transaction relationships, and all meaning to capital.
 Since then, anti-globalists have sought alternatives that aren't against globalization per se, instead understanding it as an objective process.
 This conceptual shift has led such activists to move progressively from condemnation of globalization, to demanding a more fair and humane globalization, and finally to articulating means by which forces of globalization might be harnessed toward the interest of civil, human, and employee rights.